SocheatSorng/Rental-Room-Management-System/README.md

 How to solve 'The type or namespace name 'Model' does not exist in the namespace 'RRMS' (are you missing an assembly reference?)'
-- Copy the Share.dll file found in the folder above
+- Expand Dependencies, Assemblies
-- Right click on Dependencies
+- Right Click on Shares.dll and Remove
-- Choose Add Project References..
+- Right Click on RRMS -> Project References..
-- Go to Browse tap
+- Go to Browse Tap
 - Click on Browse.. button at the lower right
-- Go to a Folder name Rental-Room-Management-System -> Shares
+- Choose Shares.dll which locate at the First Folder of the Project
+- Click on Shares.dll and Add (make sure there is a checked icon nex to the Shares.dll)
+- Click OK